anders94/disruptor/README.md

 Worker apps, once started, run continuously and can send responses at any time.
 Any number of differently named workers can run on the same node at the same time.

-Any npm packages used in worker apps needs to be installed on every node.
-If packages are installed locally to the app (ie: data/wordcount/npm_modules as in the above example) they will be automatically packeged up with the worker app and distributed to the worker nodes.
+**Note:** Any npm packages used in worker apps need to be installed on every node.
+Disruptor will do this automatically if you install the modules locally to each app (ie: apps/wordcount/npm_modules for the above example) although a standard 'npm install' will put them in disruptor's npm_modules.
+This will work but the code will not be automatically distributed to other nodes so you would have to do that by hand.

 **Note: This functionality is under active developed.**